New Upper Bounds on the Error Probability under ML Decoding for Spinal Codes and the Joint Transmission-Decoding System Design: Bubble Decoding with Memory (BD-M)

 which demonstrates the superiority of the proposed transmission scheme.
-As a result, the improved transmission scheme at the transmitter together with the matching BD-M algorithm at the decoder consist of an optimized transmission system for Spinal codes.
-The proof of (46) is given in Appendix B.
+As a result, the transmitter's improved transmission scheme and the matching BD-M algorithm at the decoder consist of an optimized transmission system for Spinal codes.